Please note: Students should read this in conjunction with the Terms and Conditions of their Licence Agreement (if living in University Halls).

 5.7 St Mary’s University is not able to refund any shortfalls due to exchange rate fluctuations, or offer compensation for any bank or other charges incurred as a result of payment of Student Fees.

-5.8 Those Students who would normally be eligible for a Government loan but who opt to pay tuition fees as a Self-Funding Student and subsequently fall behind on their instalment payment of tuition fees, will normally be expected to transfer to the deferred Government Loan scheme and request a loan from the Student Loan Company (SLC)/ Student Finance England (SFE) or the regional equivalent to cover the outstanding balance.
+5.8 Those Students who would normally be eligible for a UK Government loan but who opt to pay tuition fees as a Self-Funding Student and subsequently fall behind on their instalment payment of tuition fees, will normally be expected to transfer to the deferred Government Loan scheme and request a loan from the Student Loan Company (SLC)/ Student Finance England (SFE) or the regional equivalent to cover the outstanding balance.

 5.9 The University reserves the right to decide which organisations or companies will be accepted as an approved sponsor.
 For the purposes of this document loans provided by the Student Loan Company/Student Finance England, Student Finance Wales and the Student Awards Agency for Scotland are classified as ‘Government loans’.